 How to Cook Halloumi?

 After opening a sealed package of halloumi, you can store raw halloumi leftovers in these ways.

-3. Freeze the halloumi– cut your halloumi into slices, wrap them tightly and freeze halloumi to use later.
+- Freeze the halloumi– cut your halloumi into slices, wrap them tightly and freeze the halloumi to use later.

 Nutritional Value of Halloumi and its Health Aspects

-• Halloumi is a good source of calcium and protein, but also high in saturated fat and sodium.
+- Halloumi is a good source of calcium and protein but is also high in saturated fat and sodium.

-• Because of its high calories, it is good for building muscles.
+- Because of its high calories, it is suitable for building muscles.

+How to Cook Halloumi?